English markers of habitual aspect: Would

 The past habitual employment of would requires an accompanying indication of the time of occurrence (more specifically than simply before the present): e.g., Last year we would go there frequently, but not simply We would go there frequently.

-This application of would to mark the past habitual is distinct from each of several other uses of would: as a tense marker for future of the past (after that experience we would not try it again for the next three years); as a conditional mood marker (I would do it if I could); and as an indicator of politeness (Would you open the door, please?).
+This application of would to mark the past habitual is distinct from each of several other uses of would: as a tense marker for future in the past (after that experience we would not try it again for the next three years); as a conditional mood marker (I would do it if I could); and as a modal verb of politeness (Would you open the door, please?).

 Used to

-The linguistic expression used to expresses past states or past habitual actions (usually with the implication that they are no longer so), as in, I used to eat ice cream, or a state of accustomedness, as in I am used to eating ice cream.
+The idiomatic phrase used to expresses past states or past habitual actions (usually with the implication that they are no longer so), as in I used to eat ice cream, or a state of accustomedness, as in I am used to eating ice cream or I am used to ice cream in a bowl.
+(These are in addition to the non-idiomatic combination of to use in the passive voice with an infinitive of purpose, as in A spoon is used to eat ice cream from a bowl.)

 In the first case—the past habitual verbal form—it is followed by the infinitive (that is, the full expression consists of the verb used plus the to-infinitive).
-The expression used to refers to habits or frequent actions in a former time which we are not done in the present.
+The expression used to refers to habits or frequent actions in a former time, especially ones not done in the present.
 Thus the statement I used to go to college means that the speaker formerly habitually went to college, and normally implies that this is no longer the case.
 Less often, this verb form is employed to identify states in the past which are no longer true.
 For example: